 This is it!Yippie!
 Yay!!
 Yahoo!!!

 School is out for us this week and summer break is (finally) here!
 This is my favorite time of the year.
 Warmer temps.
 More time in nature.
 Visitng with friends and family.
 Summer recipes.
 What more could a girl ask for?
 But if I'm not mindful, if I don't pay attention, I could miss it all!
 Here’s the deal....
 I have spent many summers of my adult life chasing after all the things I love about this time of year.
 Chasing after some lasting sense of summer happiness, only to feel exhausted and unfulfilled at the end of it.
 If there’s one thing I’ve learned over the last several years as I spend more and more time practicing mindfulness, it's that the small things matter.
 They are the stuff that make up the really important moments in a lifetime, and create a sustained sense of wellbeing.
 Not the big, dramatic ones.
 I know...it sounds so cliché, and there are a million and one quotes out there to remind us of this.
 But I’ve been putting it into practice.
 And you know what?
 It’s true.
-So here's my one little nugget of mindful summer wisdom I'd love to share with you as I kick off my favorite season: When something really great is happening, when you are having one of those bucket list moments you’ve been waiting for all year, here's how you can practice,
+So here's my one little nugget of mindful summer wisdom I'd love to share with you as I kick off my favorite season: When something really great is happening, when you are having one of those bucket list moments you’ve been waiting for all year, here's how you can practice, Welcome to my new blog series Meditation is not what you think.

 When I meet new people and mention that I serve folks challenged by homelessness, I'm usually met with a lot of enthusiasm.
 Most respond with something like, "Wow, that's amazing!
 How can I get involved?"
 But when I mention that I'm also a yoga and mindfulness meditation teacher, the reaction is quite different.
 I usually hear comments like, "I can't meditate.
 I can't make my mind go blank." or "I can't do yoga.
 I can't even touch my toes."
 Meditation and yoga often have these common misconceptions surrounding them.
 And as someone who has personally experienced the profound benefits of these practices and witnessed how they've transformed the lives of my students, I’d really like to change that!
 So in the months ahead, I'll be sharing insights into what meditation (and yoga) is and what it isn’t.
 I’m going to start with the lowest hanging fruit: Meditation is not making your mind "go blank".